 If you love scotch, this is a wonderful time to be alive.
 Already the most consumed whisky on the planet, the liquid is now enjoying an era of unprecedented growth.
 In 2018, the U.S. became the spirit’s first ever billion-pound export market.
 And if you head to your local liquor store, you’ll see ample evidence on shelves dense with colorful bottles sourced from every corner of the country.

-Typically, they’re all divided into the five primary Scottish regions of production: Campbeltown, the Highlands, Islay, the Lowlands and Speyside.
+Typically, they’re divided into the five primary Scottish regions of production: Campbeltown, the Highlands, Islay, the Lowlands and Speyside.
 Each of these respective provinces can be tied to a specific style or flavor profile.
-Some recommend taking this with a grain of salt—or barley, at the very least; nothing more than a fancy marketing ploy.
-Still, you can’t deny its effectiveness in helping us break down an increasingly dense landscape of labels.
+Some recommend taking this with a grain of salt—or barley, at the very least—as it may be nothing more than a fancy marketing ploy.
+Still, you can’t deny geography’s effectiveness in helping us break down an increasingly dense landscape of labels.

-With a very broad stroke, here’s what you can expect to encounter in each category and some quintessential examples therein.
+With a very broad stroke, here’s what you can expect in each category, along with a quintessential bottle for each.

 What was once the Victorian Whisky Capital of the World is now home to just three working distilleries.
 But what this remote seaside village lacks in numbers it more than makes up for in history and pride.
-Springbank is the last operation in all of Scotland to do all of its own floor maltings.
-Glen Scotia runs its production under the same roof it has had since 1832.
+Springbank is the last operation in Scotland to do all of its own floor maltings, and Glen Scotia has been running its production under the same roof since 1832.
 The liquid rolling off the still often imparts a tinge of salinity encased in a lighter body with caramel-inspired intonations, splitting the difference between Islay and Speyside.
 Even if you don’t enjoy the overarching style, you have to admire its enduring individuality as the only town to be recognized as an entire scotch region.

 Scotch talk: “Campbeltown is kind of the forgotten region, but it shouldn’t be.
 Springbank is the closest to a legit mom-and-pop operation in all of Scottish distilling, while Glen Scotia is doing some truly innovative things with finishing.” —Aaron Goldfarb, author of “Hacking Whiskey”

-Bottle to try: The GlenDronach 15 Year Revival ($97) is a heavily sherried expression that one of the Highland’s most revered purveyors brought back in 2018, after a three-year absence from shelves.
-Matured for a minimum of 15 years in casks that previously held oloroso and Pedro Ximénez sherry, it unfurls a billowing wave of dark fruit and tobacco spice on the tongue.
+Bottle to try: The GlenDronach 15 Year Revival ($98) is a heavily sherried expression that this revered purveyor brought back in 2018, after a three-year absence from shelves.
+Matured for a minimum of 15 years in casks that previously held oloroso and Pedro Ximénez sherries, it unfurls a billowing wave of dark fruit and tobacco spice on the tongue.
 If you want to know why whisky geeks go gaga over sherry butts, look no further.

 Scotch talk: “A whisky drinker can most commonly expect a malt from the heart of the Highlands to be rich, full-bodied and fruity with a slightly dry palate, while Highland malts from the coast reveal fruit with a hint of smoke and a crack of sea salt.”—Stewart Buchanan, global brand ambassador for The GlenDronach

-Bottle to try: Bowmore 15 Year ($76) is the dram for you if you want to slowly dip your toes into the bog.
-Fruit and peat compete for attention on the palate, as the slightly spiced notes of an oloroso sherry finish come tugging your tongue across the finish line.
-An ever-so-slight maritime edge is enhanced when paired alongside fresh oysters.
+Bottle to try: Bowmore 15 Year ($87) is the dram for you if you want to slowly dip your toes into the bog.
+Fruit and peat compete for attention on the palate, as the slightly spiced notes of an oloroso-sherry finish come tugging your tongue across the finish line.
+An ever-so-slight maritime edge is enhanced when paired with fresh oysters.

 Scotch talk: “I find it crazy that an island so small can produce so much incredible whisky.
 The most distinct flavor profile of all the whisky regions is without a doubt Islay whisky.
 Burnt, sweet smoke, peated smoke with punchy heavyweight flavor—this is Islay.” —Iain McPherson, owner of Panda & Sons in Edinburgh